-During the 2022 financial year, the Internal Audit Department informed the Audit Committee every quarter of the progress of the audit plan, the conclusions reached, and the results of its activities.
-It also provided the Committee with its recommendations, highlighting in particular aspects related to financial reporting and the ICFR, as well as the progress of the action plans implemented to reduce any internal control failings.
+In 2023, the Internal Audit Department informed the Audit Committee every quarter on the progress of the audit plan, the conclusions reached and the results of its activities.
+It also provided the Committee with its recommendations, highlighting in particular those aspects relating to financial reporting and the SCIIF, as well as the progress of the action plans implemented to reduce any internal control failings.

-As part of its 2022 Audit Plan, approved by the Audit Committee, supervisory activities were carried out on the internal control over financial reporting.
-In particular, Ence has a plan in which all the processes relevant to the ICFR are reviewed in a 3-year cycle.
+As part of its 2023 Audit Plan, approved by the Audit Committee, supervisory activities were carried out on the internal control over financial reporting.
+In particular, Ence has a plan in which all the processes relevant to the SCIIF are reviewed in a 3-year cycle.
 Failings detected in audits are notified to the relevant departments, along with the corresponding corrective action.